jtkac/NewHandwave/README.md

 I have made a big update in improving the methodology used in the original library (it is a library now and not a project).

+The Library now uses a programmatic instance of JavaCameraView (newer) instead of CameraBridgeViewBase

 The sensing of motion is now more accurate (opposed to swiping up and it picks up left/right more easily).

-I have added convenience methods for initializing and checking permissions > Android M.
+I have added convenience methods for initializing when imported as a library and checking permissions > Android M.

 I have accounted for OpenCVManager not loading the correct version of OpenCV.

+Added pass filters for better accuracy

+For more compare this with https://github.com/kritts/HandWave

 Usage on a seperate project: